marcel41/annotation_workflow_template/docs/index.md

     on:     # definition when the action is triggered
     jobs:   # definition of one or several jobs, each launching a new runner

-Since every job sets up a new runner (virtual machine) needing set up and configuration, each of the three actions consists of only one job.
+Since every job sets up a new runner (virtual machine) needing set up and configuration, each of the three tasks consists of only one job.

-## Defining the triggers via `on:`
+### Defining the triggers via `on:`

 We are using the events `push` and `pull-request`.
 A full list of possible events is available in the [GitHub documentation](https://docs.github.com/en/actions/reference/events-that-trigger-workflows).